Written by Souvik Biswas

 - Build platforms:

-The number of concurrent builds and team members can be increased by opting for their pay-as-you-go plan.
+The number of concurrent builds can be increased by opting for their pay-as-you-go plan.

 Learn more about Codemagic’s pricing options here.

-CircleCI provides a Free plan to get started.
-They offer two more plans (pre-paid) under their cloud-hosted CI/CD service: Performance and Scale.
-CircleCI also offers a self-hosted solution to run their CI/CD service on your own infrastructure.
+CircleCI provides a free plan to get started.
+They offer three more plans (pre-paid) under their cloud-hosted CI/CD service: Performance (15$/month), Scale(2000$/month) and Server.

 CircleCI’s free plan offers the following features: